Deep0902/Responsive-Gym-Website/README.md

-#  💪 Responsive Gym Website Design
+# Recreated a Responsive Gym Website with front-end and back-end

 ## [Watch it on youtube](https://youtu.be/ddaY0rHqMxM)
-### 💪 Responsive Gym Website Design

 - Responsive Gym Website Design Using HTML CSS & JavaScript
 - Contains animations when scrolling.